 What You’ll Need

-- Rubbing alcohol and cotton balls (for leather seats).
+- Rubbing alcohol (for ink).

-- Dish soap (for leather seats).
+- Dish soap (for grease).

 Tips For Keeping Car Interiors Clean